biya-coin/biyaliquid-docs/.gitbook/developers-evm/smart-contracts/compile-hardhat.md

 You will need a wallet, and an account that has been funded with some Testnet BIYA.

 {% hint style="info" %}
-You can request EVM testnet funds from the [Biyaliquid Testnet faucet](https://testnet.faucet.biyaliquid.network/).
+You can request EVM testnet funds from the [Biyachain Testnet faucet](https://testnet.faucet.biyachain.network/).
 {% endhint %}

 After creating your account, be sure to copy your private key somewhere accessible, as you will need it to complete this tutorial.